rlane/Oort-legacy/README.md

 Toggle FPS display: 'f'

+Toggle following picked ship: 'v'

+Toggle player control of picked ship: 'o'

 You can click on a ship to "pick" it.
 Data about the currently picked ship is shown in the lower-left corner of the display, and any debug lines this ship has drawn will be shown.

+Just for fun, you can take over your currently picked ship with the 'o' key.
+The keys 'ws', 'ad', and 'jl' control the thrusters and 'i' fires the main gun.

 Non-graphical simulator
 -----------------------